dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/access-metadata-api.md

 id: "access-metadata-api"
 ---

-Use the Metadata API to evaluate data health in the long-term or at a moment-in-time.
+Use the Metadata API to evaluate data health in the long term or at a moment in time.
 This section will explain how to access and query the Metadata API and what you'll need.

 <Snippet src="metadata-api-prerequisites" />